natecurtiss/mirage/README.md

 ## Examples

 You'll find some sample projects in the repository, prefixed with `Sample`.
 For now there's Flappy Bird and Pong.
 Controls for both are pretty self-explanatory - just use WASD/Arrows and Space for everything.

+Just like everything else, the game art and color palettes are under the [MIT License](https://github.com/natecurtiss/mirage/blob/main/LICENSE.md) so feel free to use those for whatever you want WITH or WITHOUT credit - it's up to you (although credit is always nice :p).

 ## How to Use